unfoldadmin/django-unfold/README.md

     "unfold",  # before django.contrib.admin
-    "unfold.contrib.filters",  # optional, if special filters are needed "unfold.contrib.forms",  # optional, if special form elements are needed "unfold.contrib.import_export",  # optional, if django-import-export package is used "unfold.contrib.guardian",  # optional, if django-guardian package is used "unfold.contrib.simple_history",  # optional, if django-simple-history package is used
+    "unfold.contrib.filters",  # optional, if special filters are needed "unfold.contrib.forms",  # optional, if special form elements are needed "unfold.contrib.inlines",  # optional, if special inlines are needed "unfold.contrib.import_export",  # optional, if django-import-export package is used "unfold.contrib.guardian",  # optional, if django-guardian package is used "unfold.contrib.simple_history",  # optional, if django-simple-history package is used